 Tamara Power-Drutis believes that ideas are only as strong as the stories we tell about them.
-As a strategic communications expert and content creator with a history of turning big ideas into action, Tamara provides storytelling services to leaders and organizations with transformative concepts.
+As a writer, researcher, and former public media executive with a history of turning big ideas into action, Tamara helps leaders and organizations develop strategies and stories that create impact.

 As the principal investigator for The Vida Agency — Seattle-based woman and minority owned creative firm — Tamara leads qualitative, quantitative, and applied research initiatives to inform strategy, communications, and creative campaigns.
 An expert facilitator, Tamara designs brainstorming sessions, focus groups, interviews, and retreats that catalyze the strongest ideas and fortify audience and team connections.
 With an extensive writing background including research communications, editorial and opinion, press announcements, event and product promotion, and science fiction, Tamara brings a storyteller’s eye to every project.